Q & A: OSHA Inspection Scope Limitations

 Where entry has been allowed but the employer interferes with or limits any important aspect of the inspection, the CSHO shall determine whether or not to consider this action as a refusal.
 See §1903.7(b).
 Examples of interference are employer refusals to permit: Ø the walkaround; Ø the examination of records essential to the inspection; Ø the taking of essential photographs and/or videotapes; Ø the inspection of a particular part of the premises; Ø private employee interviews; or Ø the attachment of sampling devices.

-Here’s a copy of Employer’s Right & Responsibilities Following an OSHA Inspection to learn more.
+Here’s a copy of Employer’s Right & Responsibilities Following an OSHA Inspection and learn more about OSHA training.